 - Click Capture Mosaic.

 You must capture a low-magnification mosaic before you can capture a high-magnification mosaic.

 ❖ To capture a high-magnification mosaic

-- In the map view, select the Mosaic tool from the floating toolbar.
+- In the session view, select the Mosaic tool from the floating toolbar.

 - Click and drag to draw a rectangle on the low-magnification mosaic.
 This is the area where the high-magnification mosaic will be captured.

 - Click Change Objective to select the high-magnification option (usually 15x), if it is not already selected.